julianzazaza/julianz.info/readme.md

 # Overview

 I built this app to showcase my stuff during the COVID19 lockdown when all I wanted to do was deploy web apps.
+It's a geocities-inspired app, written in Typescript, and deployed with Github Pages.

 # Development